Kimbsy/y-combinator-animation/script.md

 I hope this has been interesting!
 I've really enjoyed exploring this subject and trying to present it in a way that makes it approachable.

+What have we covered?

+- self application
+- infinite evaluation loops
+- delayed evaluation
+- non-recursive recursive functions

 For me the fact that we can implement recursion in an environment that doesn't have it says something really fundamental about recursion itself.
 It's almost like recursion already exists everywhere as some kind of universal truth and it just takes us shuffling some functions around in weird ways to reveal it.

+<alt> Recursion exists as a fundamental universal truth, you need only the heart to find it

 If you're after some loosely related further reading I can recommend these books, each of which go over some aspect of what we've talked about today.